-Running is apparently one of the most rudimentary and exercised means to keep oneself healthy, positive and fit.
-The power impact of Running does not only come through the techniques of Running but also through the food intake post running.
-The right dietary and protein intake ensure a more rounded and enriching effect on the body.
-Here are some bites which we, you take post your sprint stunt-:
+Running is apparently one of the most rudimentary and exercised means to keep oneself healthy, positive, and fit.
+The powerful impact of Running does not only come through the techniques of Running but also through the food intake post-running.
+The right dietary and protein intake ensures a more rounded and enriching effect on the body.
+Here are some bites which we, you take to post your sprint stunt-:

 A combination of fruits and vegetables is always fruitful